 MY LATEST VIDEOS

 Here’s the recipe for our favorite Chicken Pot Pie:

-- 2 cups cooked chicken (I shredded mine and also kept some cubes - you can also use 2 cans cooked chicken)
+- 2 cup cooked chicken (I shredded mine and also kept some cubes, you can also use 2 cans cooked chicken)

-- 1 cup thinly slices carrots or carrot crinkles
+- 1 cup carrots thinly sliced or carrot crinkles

 - 1 can cream of chicken soup